HOW ACP WORKS

-Acupuncture has an invisable life force that travels down your body in 14 pathways, called meridians.
-When blockages occur, illness and pain result, because of body imbalances to the life force, called Qi.
+Acupuncture has an invisible life force called "meridian" that travels down your body in 14 pathways, When blockages occur, illness and pain result, because of body imbalances to the life force, called Qi.

 By placing very thin needles at precise points in the body, everything from arthritis, asthma, and fertility can be treated.

 Finally, scientists are now documenting with brain imaging studies and other high-tech tools how acupuncture arouses areas of the brain that register pain and are activated in recuperation.

 Doppler ultrasounds show acupuncture increases blood flow in the treated areas.
 Thermal imaging shows acupuncture makes inflammation subsides.